 - Fiscal Year

-- For missing entries in G/L, exact amounts can be seen in report RAGITT_ALV01: For this, execute RAGITT_ALV01 using the parameter “List assets” and find the asset master record.
+But if missing entries are on G/L side, corresponding exact amounts can be seen in report RAGITT_ALV01.
+In this case, execute RAGITT_ALV01 using the parameter “List assets” and find the asset master record.
 With this information, a correction journal entry in FI with transaction code ABF1 (SAP Note 69225) can be posted, as follows:

-- Sometimes the fiscal year is different in FI and AA (SAP Note 375419) -> execute RAGITT_ALV01 in the next year and to identify the exact missing amount.
+Sometimes, current fiscal years are different between FI and AA (SAP Note 375419): In this case, executing RAGITT_ALV01 in the next year and to identify the exact missing amount.

 Preparation Steps to New Asset Accounting:

-- Getting ready for conversion process: Start with the execution of report Simplification Item Check (transaction code SA38 – report /SDF/RC_START_CHECK) and search for components related to Asset Accounting (SI*_FIN_AA)2.
+Getting ready for conversion process: Start with the execution of report Simplification Item Check (transaction code SA38 – report /SDF/RC_START_CHECK) and search for components related to Asset Accounting (SI*_FIN_AA).

 The following picture shows the entry screen of Simplification Item Check (SIC): Execution

-- Fix the errors found by SIC report (if any) and continue with the rest of Asset Accounting preparation activities.
+Fix the errors found by SIC report (if any) and continue with the rest of Asset Accounting preparation activities.

-Bear in mind that Fiscal Year closing activities for Asset Accounting must have been already performed for previous fiscal year.
+Bear in mind that Fiscal Year closing activities for Asset Accounting must have been performed for previous fiscal year.
 Relevant tasks of this closing activities are

 - Transaction ASKB – Periodic Postings in Asset Accounting

 Restrictions of Asset Accounting during Software Update Manager (SUM) execution.

-It is very important that, after periodic postings are done and Depreciation Run is executed (step 12), no more periodic postings should be done in Asset Accounting till conversion process has been completed.
-The reason is that is not possible to make any corrections or fix anything of these new postings once in S/4HANA, in case of need.
-On top of that, Depreciation calculation is performed on the fly in S/4HANA, so it´s better that new postings wait till S/4HANA is running, to avoid mismatched balances caused by incomplete processing (ASKB, for example) in current ERP.
+It is very important that, after periodic postings are done and Depreciation Run is executed (1st SUM SI Check), no more periodic postings should be done in Asset Accounting till conversion process has been completed (Second Box).
+The reason: is not possible to make any corrections or fix anything of these new postings once in SAP S/4HANA, in case of need.
+On top of that, Depreciation calculation is performed on the fly in SAP S/4HANA, so it´s better that new postings wait till SAP S/4HANA is running, to avoid mismatched balances caused by incomplete processing (ASKB, for example) in current ERP.

-Besides that, some findings in customer conversion projects reveal that certain AA postings not 100% completed, made after Depreciation run but before Business Downtime starts, could cause errors in Simplification Item Check executed just before finance Conversion or lead to excessive execution time of Conversion steps.
+Besides that, some findings in customer conversion projects reveal that certain AA postings not 100% completed, made after Depreciation run but before Business Downtime starts, could cause errors in Simplification Item Check executed just before finance System Conversion or lead to excessive execution time of some system conversion steps.

 There are some ways to avoid these issues